Emer722/Portfolio/Longevity/README.md

 ### Insights:
 + In the communicable diseases category, the top countries show significantly lower rates compared to the bottom countries.
 The injury category displays similar levels for both groups.
 However, a large disparity is observed in the noncommunicable diseases category, with the top countries having much higher rates.
 Specifically, there is a **35.99%** difference favoring the bottom countries in communicable diseases, while noncommunicable diseases show a **32.06%** higher rate in the top countries.

++ In the subcategory of communicable diseases, there is a notable contrast between the top and bottom countries.
+Neonatal conditions are not prevalent in either group.
+However, in the bottom countries, infectious and parasitic diseases account for **74.87%** of deaths, which is **20.17%** higher than in the top countries.
+Conversely, in the top countries, respiratory infections are the leading cause of death, making up **43.38%** of deaths, a **20.28%** difference compared to the bottom countries.

++ In the injury category, there is no significant difference between the top and bottom countries.
+However, in both groups, unintentional injuries are the leading cause of death, surpassing intentional injuries.

++ The non-communicable diseases category includes a wider range of subcategories, but the key differences between the top and bottom countries lie in the prevalence of malignant neoplasms (cancers) and cardiovascular diseases.
+In the top countries, malignant neoplasms account for nearly **50%** of deaths in this category, while cardiovascular diseases make up **30%**.
+In contrast, in the bottom countries, malignant neoplasms represent **27.43%** of deaths, cardiovascular diseases **38.79%**, and digestive diseases stand out with **11%**.
+These are the most prominent causes of death in each group.